The Application Process and Pre-Departure

 Can I student teach overseas?

-Yes, in collaboration with the College of Education and Human Service, student teaching programs are available for our students in Australia, Croatia, Ireland, Mexico, and Spain.
+Yes, in collaboration with the College of Education and Human Service, student teaching programs are available for our students in Uganda and South Korea.

 When are the application deadlines to study abroad?